toerless/multicast-rbs/draft-eckert-bier-rbs.md

 Conclusions:

 1. BIER reaches its 160 packet replication limit at about 500 users, while the in-packet tree encoding reaching its limit of 125 replications at about 12000 users.
 And the following decrease of replications is caused by the use of node-local broadcast as a further optimization.
-2. For the sake of comparison, the same 256-bit encapsulation limit is imposed on CGM2, but we can completely break the 256-bit encapsulation limit, thus allowing the source to send fewer multicast streams.
+2. For the sake of comparison, the same 256-bit encapsulation limit is imposed on RBS, but we can completely break the 256-bit encapsulation limit, thus allowing the source to send fewer multicast streams.
-3. CCGM2 encoding performs significantly better than BIER in that it requires less packet replications and network bandwidth.
+3. RBS encoding performs significantly better than BIER in that it requires less packet replications and network bandwidth.